 Abstract

 Urban greenspaces, such as tree-lined streets and city parks, are associated with improved health and climate change resiliency.
 Health impact assessments of urban greenspace and mortality have been limited to American and European cities.
-In this study, we estimate the changes in mortality associated with observed changes in the population-weighted greenest-season normalized difference vegetation index (NDVI) between 2014-2018 and 2019-2023 across 1,041 global cities representing 174 countries.
+In this study, we estimate the changes in mortality associated with observed changes in the population-weighted greenest season normalized difference vegetation index (NDVI) between 2014-2018 and 2019-2023 across 1,041 global cities representing 174 countries.
 We use publicly available high-resolution satellite imagery to derive estimates of NDVI and population.
 We combine these measures with baseline disease rates from the Global Burden of Disease study and an exposure-response function from a meta-analysis of the association between NDVI and all-cause mortality.